mgalloy/mglib/INSTALL.rst

   cmake -DCMAKE_INSTALL_PREFIX=/path/to/install .

-There is a more complete configuration in `example_configure.sh` which specifies some optional libraries that are linked to if present.
+There is a more complete configuration in `example_configure.sh` which specifies some optional libraries that cause libraries that depend on them to be built.

 After configuration, build mglib with::